≡ Menu

 12 Nasty Punctuation & Grammar Errors That Make You Look Weak post image

-English is difficult, there’s no doubt about it.
+English is difficult; there’s no doubt about it.
 Yet just as you think you’ve mastered the difficult concepts of English grammar and punctuation, nasty little errors trip you up and make you look weak on paper.
-These errors become blindly obvious when pointed out by a smug friend or tutor - leaving you to walk… Read more
+These errors become painfully obvious once they are pointed out by a smug friend or tutor, leaving you to… Read more

 20 Ridiculous Sounding English Words You've Never Heard Before